Who Will Replace Biden as Democrats’ Presidential Candidate?

 Biden picked her as his running mate even though she essentially called him a racist in a primary debate.

-After their election in 2020, Biden appointed Harris in 2021 to investigate the “root causes” of illegal immigration from Central America.
-Since that time, a historic number of illegal crossings has occurred at the southern border, mostly by people from Central and South America.
+After their election in November 2020, Biden appointed Harris in February 2021 to investigate the “root causes” of illegal immigration from Central America.
+Since that time, a historic number of illegal crossings has occurred at the southern U.S. border, mostly by migrants from Central and South America.

 The inside track to Democrats’ nomination likely goes to Harris for a few significant reasons besides just polling data.

-First, the endorsement from Biden, which would presumably have some influence over the president’s own delegates.
+First, Harris’ endorsement by Biden, which would presumably have some influence over the president’s own delegates.
 Endorsements from other party elites are rolling in too.

-That list now includes former first lady, senator, and Secretary of State Hillary Clinton, who ran against Trump in 2016 and lost.
-The Clintons announced Sunday that they would back Harris.
+That list now includes former first lady, senator, and Secretary of State Hillary Clinton, who ran against Trump as the Democrats’ nominee in 2016 and lost.
+(The Clinton campaign secretly financed the origin of the fruitless Trump-Russia collusion investigations.)

 The second significant reason Harris takes the nomination is that she more easily gains access to over $91 million raised by the Biden-Harris reelection campaign.

-In a commentary for Fox News published Friday, Heritage Foundation legal fellow Hans von Spakovsky did an excellent breakdown of what would happen to the Biden campaign cash should the president drop out of the race.
+In a timely commentary for Fox News published Friday, Heritage Foundation legal fellow Hans von Spakovsky does an excellent breakdown of what would happen to the Biden campaign cash should the president drop out of the race.
 It’s worth a read.

 In short, if Harris is the nominee, she gets all the money banked by the Joe Biden for President Committee.
 Another candidate would have only limited access to that money.

-“Biden for President would be limited to giving no more than a $2,000 contribution to the new presidential nominee’s campaign committee,” von Spakovsky wrote.
+“Biden for President would be limited to giving no more than a $2,000 contribution to the new presidential nominee’s campaign committee,” von Spakovsky writes.

-The Biden for President committee could give its money to the Democratic National Committee, which could then use the money “to support their federal, state, and local candidates,” von Spakovsky explained.
+The Biden for President committee could give its money to the Democratic National Committee, which could then use the money “to support their federal, state, and local candidates,” von Spakovsky explains.

-However, due to spending limits in the law, the Democratic National Committee could contribute only $32.4 million to an alternative presidential candidate’s campaign.
+However, due to spending limits in the law, the Democratic National Committee could contribute only $32.4 million to an alternative nominee’s campaign.

-“A party committee could make independent expenditures regarding the presidential campaign, but it could not make unlimited coordinated expenditures of the newly transferred funds,” Heritage’s expert on election law wrote.
+“A party committee could make independent expenditures regarding the presidential campaign, but it could not make unlimited coordinated expenditures of the newly transferred funds,” adds von Spakovsky, Heritage’s expert on election law.

-Even with those advantages, there is no guarantee that Harris will get the nod when the Democratic National Convention gathers in Chicago.
+Even with those advantages, there’s no guarantee that Harris will get the nod when the Democratic National Convention gathers in Chicago.

 Another candidate, even a dark horse, could emerge in what has certainly been one of the most chaotic presidential races in American history.